 Once you understand your target market, you can begin to plan your menu and service offerings.
 This will vary depending on if you are working with a meal-prep service or local restaurants in your community.

-If you are planning on partnering with local restaurants, strategically approach them with your research and business plan.
+If you are planning on partnering with local restaurants, partner with a mix of eateries to ensure your customers have appealing options.

 4. Cover your legal and financial requirements